risc0/risc0-ethereum/steel/README.md

 You can watch this [video tutorial] for a quick runthrough of using the create-steel-app script to get started.

 ## Documentation

 This documentation covers the core concepts of Steel.
 After reading, you will understand how Steel creates verifiable EVM execution proofs allowing you to carry out execution off-chain verfiably.

 - [Introducing Steel 1.0] (blog post)
 - [What is Steel?]
 - [How does Steel work?]
   - [Proving EVM execution within the zkVM]
   - [Verifying the Proof On-Chain]
 - [Steel Commitments]
   - [Trust Anchor: The Blockhash]
   - [What is a Steel Commitment?]
   - [Validation of Steel Commitments]

 ## Further Reading & Ask Questions

-The RISC Zero [dev docs](https://dev.risczero.com/api/) are a great place to start to understand the zkVM in detail.
-If you have any questions, and/or just want to hang out with other builders, please join the [RISC Zero Discord](https://discord.com/invite/risczero).
+The RISC Zero [dev docs][dev-docs] are a great place to start to understand the zkVM in detail.
+If you have any questions, and/or just want to hang out with other builders, please join the [RISC Zero Discord][risczero-discord].

 [Steel examples]: ../examples/README.md
 [ERC20 Counter]: ../examples/erc20-counter/README.md